Source: Shepard (illness) likely out vs. Chiefs

 In two games since his return, Shepard has totaled 16 catches for 212 yards, including 11 catches for 142 yards in last week's 31-21 loss to the San Francisco 49ers.

-The Giants have lost three straight and enter Sunday with a 1-8 record.
+The Giants have lost three straight and enter Sunday's game with a 1-8 record.